Rob Collard: Personal life

 Collard's family starred in an episode of Channel 4's Wife Swap, shown during October 2006.
 He has told ITV's BTCC coverage that his hero was the late Colin McRae, and his ambition is to win the World Touring Car Championship.
 He is the father of racing driver Ricky Collard.

 Collard endorsed the Conservative Party in the 2019 United Kingdom general election.

 Racing record

 Complete British Touring Car Championship results

 (key) Races in bold indicate pole position (1 point awarded – 2000–2002 all races, 2003–present just in first race, 2000–2003 in class).
 Races in italics indicate fastest lap (1 point awarded – 2001–present all races, 2000–2003 in class) * signifies that driver led race for at least one lap (1 point given – 2003–present all races).

+† Event with 2 races staged for the different classes.